confluentinc/cp-docker-images/docs/tutorials/clustered-deployment.rst

     git clone https://github.com/confluentinc/cp-docker-images

-  We have provided an example Docker Compose file that will start up Zookeeper and Kafka.
+  We have provided an example Docker Compose file that will start up ZooKeeper and Kafka.
 Navigate to ``cp-docker-images/examples/kafka-cluster``, where it is located:

   .. sourcecode:: bash
     cd cp-docker-images/examples/kafka-cluster

-2. Start Zookeeper and Kafka using Docker Compose ``up`` command.
+2. Start ZooKeeper and Kafka using Docker Compose ``up`` command.

    .. sourcecode:: bash